alaym3/ml-templates/viz_tips.md

     - when detail isn't needed, summarize/group
     - push non-message-impacting items to the background
     - ask yourself if removing the piece would change anything. if no, remove.
+- accessibility
+    - legible
+    - clean
+    - straightforward language
+    - remove unecessary complexity
+- annotation
+   - use text to highlight key areas, explain nuance, etc.
+- aesthetics/pretty graphs
+   - people think prettier graphs are easier to use and like them more
+   - be smart with color
+   - keep things aligned nicely
+   - leverage white spaces
+- dark grey is good for the graph titles and axis labels because it has less contrast than black on white
+   - black bars/text/line can help emphasize things!
+- ways to start the story
+     - chronoligically
+     - lead with the ending (what you want the audience to do)
+- storytelling tips
+    - repetition so people remember
+    - the main character is the audience
 ### Quotes from swd:
 - If you’re wondering What is the right graph for my situation?, the answer is always the same: whatever will be easiest for your audience to read.
 There is an easy way to test this, which is to create your visual and show it to a friend or colleague.
 Have them articulate the following as they process the information: where they focus, what they see, what observations they make, what questions they have.
 This will help you assess whether your visual is hitting the mark, or in the case where it isn’t, help you know where to concentrate your changes. - Knaflic, Cole Nussbaumer.
 Storytelling with Data (p.
 69).
 Wiley.
 Kindle Edition.
    - **This is the key quote to use for testing/UX design!!**